ethereum/portal-blog/pages/posts/roadmap-2024.md

     - Key result 1:
         - Github issues and comments across the Portal specs, Glados, and client repositories are always responded to (even if just an acknowledgement of receipt) in less than 3 days.
     - Key result 2:
-        - New features and milestones are reported via the Portal blog within 1 month of final PR meging merged.
+        - New features and milestones are reported via the Portal blog within 1 month of final PR being merged.
     - Key result 3:
         - At least 5 presentations focused on Portal Network are delivered at major Ethereum events in 2024, including Devcon.